statsig-io/python-sdk/README.md

 - Pull requests are welcome!
 - If you encounter bugs, feel free to [file an issue](https://github.com/statsig-io/python-sdk/issues).
 - For integration questions/help, [join our slack community](https://join.slack.com/t/statsigcommunity/shared_invite/zt-pbp005hg-VFQOutZhMw5Vu9eWvCro9g).
-- The python SDK currently wraps our go sdk via a .so shared library